Classic298/herotag_resolver/README.md

 # Usage

-# Option 1:
-Go to the github io page and use it there

-# Option 2 (Python)

 ## Step 1
 Create a file named `herotags.txt` in the same folder as the python file.
 Put all of your herotags in it, one herotag per line.